alexchopin/Tiny-PHP-API/README.md

 Informations
 ------------

-The database is in project, trying to create a tiny No-SQL solution for JSON data.

 You can easily develop a web application which can use the API and put it in public/ folder!

 Remember, Tiny-PHP-API is meant to help you create a web application easily thinking about writting any backend code.
+The database is a tiny No-SQL solution for JSON data.
 If you want to put your application into production, I would recommend you to use MongoDB as Database.

 Have fun!